ryvoxr/notebook/school/college/princeton.md

 learning survival skills.
 While we certainly do that, any scout will tell you that the real point is leadership and service.
 The overarching philosophy of my troop is servant leadership.
 This concept dictates that, no matter how high one's rank or position, he leads by example and through acts of service.
 As Senior Patrol Leader of my troop, I embodied that philosophy.
 Throughout my tenure, I learned that acts of service, both as a community and as individuals, are conducive to societal well-being and personally self-fulfilling.

-I've also applied this methodology to my life outside of scouts.
+I also apply this methodology to my life outside of scouts.
 In school and extracurricular settings, I find it most productive to communicate through action and lead by example.
 For instance, in my First Robotics Competition team, I found it easiest to get people to clean up the shop by simply starting